 The LDCHA, as part of its MTW program, created a savings matching grant program to assist MTW participants with purchasing a home.
-Since the program started in 2001, 85 households have purchased a home,â¿¿ this includes Habitat for Humanity, Tenants to Homeowners, and traditional market purchases.
-The LDCHA Resident Services Office (RSO) runs several self sufficiency programs, including employment, education, and financial literacy.
+Since the program started in 2001, 93 households have purchased a home (eight in 2018 with 16 more working within the program to reach the goal of purchasing a home), this includes Habitat for Humanity, Tenants to Homeowners, and traditional market purchases.
+As mentioned above, the LDCHA Resident Services Office (RSO) runs several self-sufficiency programs, including employment, education, and financial literacy.
 In 2017, the RSO assisted 267 individuals through support services, including economic stability.
 These services include case management, substance abuse treatment referrals, mental health interventions, parent education, financial literacy, and youth services.